Including free family days out in Hampshire

 This farm is great for all ages.
 It has all the farm animals you’d expect from a working farm that you can feed and help look after.

-They have great indoor activities as well for raining days like a soft play and smaller handheld animals.
+They have great indoor activities as well for rainy days like soft play and smaller handheld animals.

-Just down the road from Longdown is New Forest Wildlife Park.
-It offers loads of parks and animals right in middle of the New Forest.
+Just down the road from Longdown is New Forest, Wildlife Park.
+It offers loads of parks and animals right in the middle of the New Forest.